 1. What do you want to communicate?

-First and foremost, you need to determine what foundational values and principles you want to commit to and communicate to your stakeholders.
-One of the primary interests of customers is often consistent quality, and one of the best standards to bolster cutting edge quality management is through the ISO 9001:2015 quality management standard.
+One of the key factors leading to ZWS attaining standard certifications were the primary interests of our customers.
+We found that their primary interests were often consistent quality, and one of the best standards to bolster cutting edge quality management was through the ISO 9001:2015 quality management standard.
 This standard is based on quality management principles such as strong customer focus, the motivation and implication of top management, the process approach and continual improvement.

 2. What is material to your industry and stakeholders?

-In the case of ZWS, we recognized growing environmental awareness regarding traditional cleaning methods and facility management practices.
-Therefore, our strategy was to help fulfil the growing need for sustainable solutions in the industry.
-For this reason, we decided to adopt and achieve the Cleaning Industry Management Standard Green Building (CIMS-GB) standard to validate our stewardship and assure that we will protect the occupants and environment of our project sites.
+In the case of ZWS, we recognized growing awareness of environmental cleaning methods and facility management practices within the facility support services market.
+Our strategy was to fulfill the growing need for sustainable solutions, particularly in the government sector, by achieving the Cleaning Industry Management Standard Green Building (CIMS-GB) standard to validate our stewardship and assure that we protect building occupants and their environments.
 CIMS-GB is a cleaning industry management standard based on green building criterion and a management framework focused on principles of cleaning operation quality, health, safety and environmental stewardship.

 For many industries and companies, certifications can add significant value to their product and/or services.
-For example, for companies in the construction industry, Leadership in Energy and Environmental Design (LEED) certification can increase the property value of a building .
+Companies in the construction industry can fortify a niche by receiving a Leadership in Energy and Environmental Design (LEED) certification to significantly increase the property value of a building.
 To find out if your organization could benefit from certifications, start with a web search of “certifications [insert your industry here] and benefits” and see what they have to offer.
 Also, ask your current and potential customers if they have heard of certain industry standards certifications and if they would be interested in such products.

 3. What is involved in the standardization process?